 - Favors companies that embrace shareholder activism, have diverse leadership teams, and operate transparently.
 Those companies may come from any industry, as long as they don’t fail any negative screens.

 - Avoids companies that use “creative” and unfair practices to enhance profits (or create incentives that skew executive compensation and promote reckless behavior).
-Examples include those involved with accounting scandals or questionable political contributions.
+Examples include those associated with accounting scandals or questionable political contributions.

 How to Invest With Your Values